-The horizontal wood fence in front of the property is not compatible with adjacent contributing buildings as it does not match the predominant location of fences and their orientation within the block.
+The horizontal wood fence in front of the property is not compatible with adjacent contributing buildings.
+It does not match the predominant location of fences and their orientation within the block.
+After the ARC meeting, the fence was removed.
+However, the carport is now fully visible from the street.